icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 #### **Read Groups:**

 The read group section contains details about the reads that were generated from a single run of a sequencing instrument lane.
 The number of `read_group` objects in the payload must meet the number specified in `read_group_count`, found in the main submission body.
+The fields include:

 | Payload Field             | Attribute                                               | Description                                                                                                                                                                                                                                                                                                                                                                | Permissible Values |
 | ------------------------- | ------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------ |